12 Benefits of a Grain-Free Diet for Dogs

 Improves skin health

-Grains can cause many dogs to suffer from dry, itchy, irritated and inflamed skin.
+Grains can cause many dogs to have dry, itchy, irritated and inflamed skin.
 If not addressed, the condition can progress, your pooch may lose hair or develop infections.
 However, many dogs enjoy improved skin health after switching to a grain-free recipe.
 Although some dogs will exhibit an improvement in skin health after only a few days or weeks of switching to a grain-free recipe, skin condition improvement occurs more slowly in other dogs.

 Dog foods that are low in carbs generally offer higher levels of omega 3 and omega 6 fatty acids, both vital to a healthy skin.
 Fats are not the devil, far from it!